 2. Wrinkles

-Forehead Identifies the wrinkle area on the forehead and then the AI regenerates the area with the context of your skin tone and texture to create an even look.
+Forehead Identifies forehead wrinkles and blends the area with your natural skin tone and texture.

 3. Teeth